-Figure 1 plots the number of individuals who applied for DUA benefits (Initial Claims) and the number of individuals who received DUA benefits for at least one week (Initial Benefits) from January 2001 through April 2006.
-Just as is the case in the UC program, more individuals apply than receive DUA benefits.
+Figure 1 plots the number of individuals who applied for DUA benefits (Initial Claims) and the number of individuals who received DUA benefits for at least one week (First Payments) from January 2001 through July 2012.
+Just as the case for the UC program, many more individuals apply for DUA benefits than receive them.

 Figure 1.
-Disaster Unemployment Assistance: Initial Claims and First Payments, January 2001- April 2006
+Disaster Unemployment Assistance: Initial Claims and First Payments, January 2001-July 2012